View JOSEPH LUCHERINI's Obituary on Boston.com and share memories

 |

 In a life that had begun under the most humble of circumstances, Joseph was dedicated even more so to serving and creating opportunity for success for his family and friends as he worked tirelessly to serve with joy for many years his patrons, fellow-employees and employers.
 In his absence, Joseph's legacy now shines brightly within all those whom he knew, loved and served with honor and devotion throughout his life.
 Joseph will now join his wife, Carolina, to rest peacefully for all eternity at Holy Cross Cemetery in Malden, MA.
-A private celebration of his Version 1.4 31 Jan 2020 life will be held for family and close friends in his honor following an appropriate time of mourning.
-In lieu of flowers, donations in memory of Joseph Lucherini may be made to Hospice at Home of Arizona, 1423 S. Higley Rd, Ste 121, Mesa, AZ 85206.
+A private celebration of his life will be held for family and close friends in his honor following an appropriate time of mourning.
+In lieu of flowers, donations in memory of Joseph Lucherini may be made to Hospice at Home of Arizona, 1423 S. Higley Rd., Ste.
+121, Mesa, AZ 85206.